Certificate in Cancer Prevention Application

 An online application for admission into the CCP Program must be processed through UT Health San Antonio Graduate School of Biomedical Sciences (GSBS).
 This application is available at: CCP online application

 As described in the online application for admission into the GSBS, official transcripts from ALL colleges and universities attended by the applicant are required, as well as official TOEFL or IELTS (academic version) test scores.
 Additionally, all transcripts from international institutions must be evaluated/translated and submitted by a NACES member international credentialing evaluation agency (preferably by WES or ECE).
 Finally, for healthcare professionals applying to the program, a copy of the applicant’s medical license or other professional accreditation should also be submitted.

 The CCP has an open application policy and will accept applications year-round for admission as allowed by the online application system.
 However, Graduate School of Biomedical Sciences deadlines (for submission of application and required documentation) for matriculation into a specific academic semester are listed below.

 - Spring Semester October 1

-- After sequential review by the MSCI-TS COGS and the GSBS, applicants will be formally notified of the outcome by the Graduate Dean of the Graduate School of Biomedical Sciences (GSBS).
-The MSCI-TS COGS recommends admission to the most highly qualified applicants regardless of ethnicity, gender, age, sexual orientation, a nation of origin, or disability.
+After sequential review by the Admissions Review Committee and the MSCI-TS COGS, applicants will be formally notified of the outcome by the Graduate School for Biomedical Science office.
+The MSCI-TS COGS recommends admission to the most highly qualified applicants regardless of ethnicity, gender, age, sexual orientation, the nation of origin, or disability.